Chagrilled/P4-DandoriDesktop/docs/randomiser.md

 ### ActorSpawner Interval Limit

 ActorSpawners that are infinite-enabled have a delay between each spawn.
 This is the _upper bound_ of what that number will randomise to.
+1 is the minimum.

 ## Treasures